wahab65/AndroidApp/README.md

    * Once logged in, the app saves the account and the user doesn't has to login again unless he logs out
 * Timeline/Stream
    * User is able to view through different posts/deals that other users have posted on the app.
    * This screen allows the user to see basic information of the deal
+   * User is also able to see the current points they have earned on the main page
 * Detail
     * User is able to see the details of a product/deal.
     * It also allows the user to navigate through the respective app where where the deal is from such as bestbuy.